ashle1111/Playwright-UI-Automation/README.md

 ---

-## 🧪 Test Scenaios
+## 🧪 Test Scenarios

-The automation suite covers the following scenrios:
+The automation suite covers the following scenarios:

 1. **Add Product to Cart**:
    - Navigate to the productpage.